iterative/dvc.org/content/docs/tutorials/get-started/data-versioning.md

 </details>

-Please note that DVC is technically  not a version control system. `.dvc` files content defines data file versions.
+Yes, DVC is technically even not a version control system! `.dvc` files content defines data file versions.
 Git itself serves as the version control system.
 DVC in turn creates these `.dvc` files, updates them, and synchronizes DVC-tracked data in the workspace efficiently to match them.

 ## Large datasets versioning

 In cases where you process very large datasets, you need an efficient mechanism (in terms of space and performance) to share a lot of data, including different versions of itself.
-Do you use a network attached storage? or a large external volume?
+Do you use a network attached storage?
+Or a large external volume?

-While these cases are not covered in the Get
-Started, we recommend reading the following sections next to learn more about advanced workflows:
+While these cases are not covered in the Get Started, we recommend reading the following sections next to learn more about advanced workflows:

-- A shared [external cache](/doc/use-cases/shared-development-server) can be set up to store, version and access very a lot of data on a large shared volume efficiently.
+- A shared [external cache](/doc/use-cases/shared-development-server) can be set up to store, version and access a lot of data on a large shared volume efficiently.
 - A quite advanced scenario is to track and version data directly on the remote storage (e.g. S3).
 Check out
   [Managing External Data](https://dvc.org/doc/user-guide/managing-external-data)